stevanStevic/UDP-Over-Multiple-Simultaneous-Interfaces/README.md

 ## Credits

-Project atuhors are:
+Project authors are:
 * Marko Dragojevic
 * Stevan Stevic

-It is done as part of our final exam for _Fundamentals of Computer Networks 1_ course.
+It is done as part of our final exam for _Fundamentals of Computer Networks 2_ course.

 ## License